Hayley Williams

 Hayley Nichole Williams (born December 27, 1988) is an American singer and songwriter.
-She is best known as the co-founder and lead vocalist of the rock band Paramore.
+She is the lead vocalist and a founding member of the rock band Paramore and has released several solo albums.
+In 2023, Billboard ranked her as the 13th greatest rock lead singer of all time; that same year, Alternative Press readers voted her as the second greatest pop-punk vocalist of all time.

-Williams was born and raised in Meridian, Mississippi.
-Her parents divorced when she was 13.
-She then moved with her mother to Franklin, Tennessee, where she later formed Paramore alongside Josh Farro, Zac Farro, and Jeremy Davis.
-Paramore has released six studio albums: All We Know Is Falling (2005), Riot!
+Born and raised in Meridian, Mississippi, Williams and her mother moved to Franklin, Tennessee, following her parents' divorce, there forming Paramore with Josh Farro, Zac Farro, and Jeremy Davis.
+Since, the band has released six studio albums: All We Know Is Falling (2005), Riot!
 (2007), Brand New Eyes (2009), Paramore (2013), After Laughter (2017), and This Is Why (2023).
-It has featured a continuously changing line-up (currently consisting of Williams, Zac Farro, and Taylor York) with Williams being the only member to appear on all six albums.
-Along with York, Williams won the 2015 Grammy Award for Best Rock Song for the song "Ain't It Fun".
+The group has continuously changed its lineup (currently consisting of Williams, Zac Farro, and Taylor York), with Williams being the only member to appear on all six albums.
+Along with York, Williams won the 2015 Grammy Award for Best Rock Song for Paramore's song "Ain't It Fun".

-Williams' non-Paramore musical work includes the song "Teenagers" for the soundtrack of the film Jennifer's Body (2009) and collaborations with The Chariot, October Fall, New Found Glory, Set Your Goals, Zedd, Moses Sumney, and Turnstile.
+Williams' work outside Paramore includes the song "Teenagers" for the soundtrack of the film Jennifer's Body (2009) and collaborations with New Found Glory, Zedd, American Football, Moses Sumney, Turnstile, and David Byrne.
 In 2010, she was featured on the single "Airplanes" by B.o.B, which peaked at No. 2 on the U.S. Billboard Hot 100.
-The sequel to the song, "Airplanes, Part II", featured new verses from B.o.B. and a guest verse from Eminem with Williams' vocals remaining.
-This gained a nomination for the Grammy Award for Best Pop Collaboration with Vocals.
-In 2023, she was featured on Taylor Swift's re-recording of her 2010 album Speak Now on the track "Castles Crumbling".
-She has also released the solo EPs Petals for Armor I (2020) and Petals for Armor II (2020), the subsequent full-length solo album Petals for Armor (2020), and her second solo album Flowers for Vases / Descansos (2021).
-In 2025, she released her third album Ego Death at a Bachelorette Party under her own independent label named Post Atlantic.
+The song's sequel, "Airplanes, Part II", still featuring Williams and adding a guest verse by Eminem, gained a nomination for the Grammy Award for Best Pop Collaboration with Vocals.
+In 2023, she featured on "Castles Crumbling", a song on Taylor Swift's re-recorded album Speak Now (Taylor's Version).

-Williams' other ventures include the music series Kiss-Off and the hair dye company Good Dye Young.
+As a solo artist, Williams released the extended plays Petals for Armor I and Petals for Armor II (both 2020), the subsequent full-length album Petals for Armor (2020), and her second album Flowers for Vases / Descansos (2021).
+In 2025, she released her third album Ego Death at a Bachelorette Party under her own independent label named Post Atlantic; the album earned her three Grammy Award nominations.
+In 2026, she began the musical project Power Snatch with producer Daniel James.
+Her other ventures include the online series Kiss-Off (2015) and the hair dye company Good Dye Young.

 Early life

-Hayley Nichole Williams was born in Meridian, Mississippi, on December 27, 1988, the daughter of Cristi and Joey Williams.
+Hayley Nichole Williams was born on December 27, 1988, in Meridian, Mississippi, the daughter of Cristi and Joey Williams.
 She has two younger half-sisters.
 Her childhood neighbor was NBA player Rodney Hood.
 After her parents' divorce in 2002, when she was 13, she moved with her mother to Franklin, Tennessee.
 At her new school, she met future Paramore bandmates Josh and Zac Farro.
 Shortly after settling in Franklin, she began taking lessons with vocal coach Brett Manning.
 While still at school, Williams tried out for a local funk cover band called The Factory, where she met future Paramore bandmate Jeremy Davis.